Russian court shuts down human rights group Memorial International - KVIA

 By Anna Chernova and Joshua Berlinger, CNN

-Russia’s Supreme Court on Tuesday ordered the closure of Memorial International, a prominent human rights organization, in the latest blow to the country’s shrinking civil society.
+Russia’s Supreme Court on Tuesday ordered the closure of Memorial International, one of the country’s most respected human rights organizations, wiping out three decades of work to expose the abuses and atrocities of the Stalinist era.

-Memorial International studies historical abuses by the former Soviet Union and, according to its website, aims to bring to light truth about its victims and offer support to their families.
-The group’s lawyer, Tatiana Glushkova, confirmed the ruling to CNN and said the group would appeal the decision.
+The court ruled that Memorial International had fallen afoul of Russia’s “foreign agent” law.
+But the group said the real reason for the shutdown was that authorities did not approve of its work.

+The ruling is the latest blow to Russia’s hollowed-out civil society organizations, which have gradually fallen victim to Putin’s authoritarian regime.

 Memorial’s representatives argued there were no legal grounds for the group’s closure, and critics say the Russian government targeted Memorial for political reasons.